 Traditional Orchard Inventory

-PTES produced the national inventory of England’s traditional orchards and are now doing the same in Wales.
+PTES produced the national inventories of traditional orchards throughout the UK.
 Help us to locate and survey traditional orchards in your area.
 No experience necessary, survey pack provided.
-Contact by email or 0207 498 4533 to request a survey pack
+Contact by email or 0207 498 4533 to request a survey pack.

 People's Trust for Endangered Species

-run several surveys which can be done in your own time and local area.
-These include Living with Mammals, Mammals on Roads, Dormouse Monitoring, Water Vole Monitoring, Great Stag Hunt, Traditional Orchard Survey, the Big Hedgehog Map and the Great British Hedgerow Survey.
+runs several surveys which can be done in your own time and local area.
+These include Dormouse Monitoring, Water Vole Monitoring, the Great Stag Hunt, Traditional Orchard Survey, the National Hedgehog Monitoring Programme, the Healthy Hedgerows survey and Living with Mammals survey.
 See the website or call: 020 7498 4533

 National Water Vole Monitoring Programme